 Although the Ichimoku Indicator has been around since the early '70s, its usefulness has only reached the wider world around the 1990s.

-After the spread of PC usage among Western traders began, the Ichimoku indicator was widely used and began to be realized as one of the most complete technical indicators that ever existed, while having a very good level of accuracy
+After the spread of PC usage among Western traders began, the Ichimoku indicator was widely used and began to be realized as one of the complete technical indicators that ever existed, while having an excellent level of accuracy

 How to Use Ichimoku Cloud?

 The essence of Ichimoku is the existence of clouds or commonly called "Kumo" in Japanese.
-With this Kumo, a trader can find out where is the resistance or support point of a price movement, how thick the support or resistance is, also about how a trend will occur.
+With this Kumo, a trader can find out where is the resistance or support point of a price movement is, how thick the support or resistance is, also about how a trend will occur.